-Stefano Monferrà is Affiliate Professor of Banking and Insurance at SDA Bocconi School of Management.
+Stefano Monferrà is SDA Fellow of Banking and Insurance at SDA Bocconi School of Management.
 He is Full Professor of Banking and Finance at Parthenope University of Naples.

 He cooperates with SDA Bocconi since 1991.
 During his academic activity, he has developed and managed several workshops, training projects and applied research in the field of credit risk management, corporate finance and financial supervision with some of the major players of the banking industry.

 His research activities focus on credit analysis (from processes to assessing and managing risks associated with lending), supervisory legislation, corporate lending (including leasing and factoring), corporate finance (private equity and venture capital) and relationship banking.
 He also takes and interest in tax evasion impact on bank-business relations and has recently developed a specific research activity in crowd funding and Fin-Tech initiatives.